ROCm/hipTensor/docs/conceptual/programmers-guide.rst

 Programming guide
 ===================

-This document provides insight into the library source code organization, design implementation details, helpful information for new development, and testing and benchmarking details.
+This document provides insight into the library source code organization, design implementation, development guidance, and testing and benchmarking details.

 --------------------------------
 Infrastructure
 --------------------------------

 - Doxygen and Sphinx are used to generate the project's documentation.
-- Jenkins is used to automate Continuous Integration (CI) testing (``.jenkins`` folder has configurations).
+- Jenkins is used to automate Continuous Integration (CI) testing, with configurations stored in the ``.jenkins`` folder.
-- hipTensor is hosted and maintained by AMD on `Github  <https://github.com/ROCm/hipTensor>`_.
+- hipTensor is hosted and maintained by AMD on `GitHub  <https://github.com/ROCm/hipTensor>`_.
-- The hipTensor project is organized and configured via ``CMake`` and the collection of ``CMakeLists.txt`` in the base of each directory.
+- The hipTensor project is organized and configured using ``CMake``, with ``CMakeLists.txt`` files in the root of each directory.
 - ``clang-format`` is used to format C++ code. ``.githooks/install`` ensures that a clang-format pass will run on each committed file.
 - ``GTest`` is used to implement test suite organization and execution.
 - ``CTest`` is used to consolidate and invoke multiple test targets.
-In the ``<hipTensor_install_dir>/CTestTestfile.cmake`` file, testing targets are listed that will be run when ``ctest`` is invoked.
+The ``<hipTensor_install_dir>/CTestTestfile.cmake`` file lists the testing targets executed when ``ctest`` is invoked.
 - The preferred compiler for hipTensor is ``CC=<path_to_rocm>/bin/amdclang and CXX=<path_to_rocm>/bin/amdclang++``. ``hipcc`` is also supported, however may be deprecated in future ROCm releases.

 --------------------------------
-General Design Concepts
+Design concepts
 --------------------------------

-hipTensor is developed with the ``C++17`` language standard.
-The library takes advantage of several meta-programming techniques that help to statically optimize code at compile time and generate more efficient GPU kernels. hipTensor employs Composable Kernel as a functional backend, therefore the library is written in different layers.
+hipTensor is a library developed with the ``C++17`` language standard.
+It uses meta-programming techniques to optimize code at compile time and generate efficient GPU kernels. hipTensor employs Composable Kernel as a functional backend and is written in different layers.

-The outer API layer serves as a functional interface for the user to define tensor data abstractions and manipulations.
-The second layer is the hipTensor solution interface that bridges the communication gap between the API objects and the desired functionality.
-The solution layer encompasses the translation of the input problem parameters into solution candidates, candidate selection, resource management and logging.
+The outer API layer serves as a functional interface for users to define tensor data abstractions and manipulations.
+The second layer, the hipTensor solution interface, connects the API objects with the intended functionality.
+The solution layer handles translating input problem parameters into solution candidates, selecting candidates, managing resources, and logging.
-Solution candidates provide interface abstractions into functional backends such as Composable Kernel objects which may be invoked and whose results are passed back up through the API.
-The Composable Kernel library is consumed as a header library where all kernel instances are customized by hipTensor and statically bundled which is managed by the hipTensor functional backend layer.
-This way if additional backends were to be considered in the future, the backends could be isolated into their own modules as they are now.
-The hipTensor solution layer is also split up into functional components, such as contraction, permutation and reduction.
-Each component contains a registry of backend instances which are held as potential solution candidates to a given set of input parameters.
-These instances go through selection processing as directed with hints from the API, and are populated with appropriate arguments and readied for invocation by the API.
+Solution candidates provide interface abstractions into functional backends, such as Composable Kernel objects, which can be invoked with results returned through the API.
+The Composable Kernel library is used as a header library, where all kernel instances are customized by hipTensor and statically bundled by the hipTensor functional backend layer.
+This allows future backends to remain isolated in their own modules, as they are now.
+The hipTensor solution layer is divided into functional components, such as contraction, permutation, and reduction.
+Each component contains a registry of backend instances as potential solution candidates for given input parameters.
+These instances are selected based on API-provided hints and populated with the appropriate arguments for invocation by the API.

 hipTensor tests and samples are consumers of the hipTensor library and demonstrate the usages of the API in different contexts, such as tensor contractions, permutations and reductions.